Catherine Cortez Masto: 2016

 Cortez Masto declined to run for governor of Nevada in the 2014 election.
 When U.S. Senator Harry Reid decided not to run for reelection in the 2016 election, he endorsed her as his successor.
 Cortez Masto's campaign relied heavily on the political infrastructure Reid had assembled.
 Her Republican opponent was U.S. Representative Joe Heck.

 Cortez Masto, who supports increased investments in renewable energy technology, was supported by the League of Conservation Voters.
 She was also financially supported by pro-choice groups, such as EMILY's List and Planned Parenthood, and by End Citizens United, a political action committee seeking to overturn Citizens United v.
 FEC.

 Cortez Masto won 47% of the vote (520,658 votes) to Heck's 45% (494,427 votes).
 While Heck carried 16 of Nevada's counties and its equivalents, Cortez Masto won Clark County, home to over 70% of the state's population, by over 82,000 votes, over three times her statewide margin of 27,000 votes.
 She took office on January 3, 2017, becoming the first Latina in the U.S. Senate.

 2022

 On February 24, 2021, Cortez Masto announced that she would run for reelection in 2022.
 Among her challengers was her successor as attorney general and 2018 nominee for governor Adam Laxalt.
 Cortez Masto trailed in many polls and was widely seen as the most vulnerable incumbent Democratic U.S. senator.
-But she defeated Laxalt, securing a second term.
+But she narrowly defeated Laxalt, securing a second term.

 Tenure

-117th Congress (2021–23)

 Cortez Masto was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters stormed the U.S. Capitol.
 She was on the Senate floor, preparing to speak, when the Capitol was breached.
 Cortez Masto could hear the attackers just outside the chamber, which was secured by Capitol Police.
 As the attackers neared the chamber, she and her fellow senators were moved to an undisclosed secure location.
 Cortez Masto tweeted while sheltering in place, calling the attack "un-American and unacceptable".